Pentagon chief fires Navy secretary over SEAL controversy

-Esper said he had recommended to the White House that Trump nominate as Spencer’s successor the U.S. ambassador to Norway, Kenneth Braithwaite, a retired Navy rear admiral.
+On Wednesday, the Navy had notified Gallagher that he would face a Navy SEAL review board to determine if he should be allowed to remain in the elite force.
+While Trump then tweeted that he would not allow the Navy to remove Gallagher from the SEALs by taking away his Trident Pin, which designates a SEAL member, the White House told the Navy it could proceed as planned, according to a Navy officer who spoke on condition of anonymity to discuss internal matters.

-In a subsequent tweet, Trump said he would nominate Braithwaite, whom he called “a man of great achievement and success.”
+That initially appeared to defuse the situation.
+The Navy SEAL review board was due to hear Gallagher’s case on Dec.
+2.

-The firing was a dramatic turn in a fast-changing and politically charged controversy involving Navy Chief Petty Officer Edward Gallagher.
-On Wednesday the Navy had notified Gallagher that he would face a Navy SEAL review board to determine if he should be allowed to remain in the elite force.
+Spencer, speaking Saturday at an international security forum in Halifax, Nova Scotia, said that he did not consider a tweet by Trump a formal order to stop the Navy review board.

-Gallagher was acquitted of a murder charge in the stabbing death of an Islamic State militant captive, but a military jury convicted him of posing with the corpse while in Iraq in 2017.
-He was demoted from chief petty officer to a 1st class petty officer.
-Trump this month restored Gallagher’s rank.
+“I need a formal order to act,” Spencer said.
+He said of Trump’s tweets, “I don’t interpret them as a formal order.”

-In a statement issued by Hoffman, Esper said he had lost “trust and confidence” in Spencer after learning that the Navy secretary had “privately” proposed to the White House that Gallagher be allowed to retire in his current rank and without losing his status as a SEAL.
-Esper said that in previous conversations with Spencer about the Gallagher matter, Spencer had not told Esper of his proposal to the White House.
+But on Sunday, Esper said he had learned that Spencer had “privately” proposed to the White House that Gallagher be allowed to retire in his current rank and without losing his status as a SEAL.
+Esper said Spencer had not told him of the proposal to the White House, causing him to lose “trust and confidence.”

 In yet another twist, Esper also directed on Sunday that Gallagher be allowed to retire at the end of this month, and that the Navy review board that was scheduled to hear his case starting Dec.
-2 be cancelled, Hoffman said.
-At Esper’s direction, Gallagher will be allowed to retire as a SEAL at his current rank, Hoffman said.
+2 be cancelled.
+At Esper’s direction, Gallagher will be allowed to retire as a SEAL at his current rank.

 “However, at this point, given the events of the last few days,” Esper decided that Gallagher should be allowed to retain his SEAL status, Hoffman said.
 He said Esper had concluded that Gallagher could not, under the circumstances, receive a fair shake from the Navy.